 Harm Reduction Program

-    Did you know that Okanogan County has these three permanent prescription

-    medication disposal sites available 24 hours a day, 7 days a week?
+Okanogan County has three permanent medication disposal sites available 24 hours a day, 7 days a week at:

 - Omak Police Department @ 8 Ash St, Omak, WA

 - Oroville Police Department @ 1105 Main St, Oroville, WA